- What is Cellulite?

 This makes them stronger in some areas and weaker in others and allows the fat to protrude through.

-Although cellulite is a type of fat, it's definitely not restricted to those who are overweight.
+Although cellulite is a type of fat, it’s not restricted to those who are overweight.
+Slim women can develop cellulite.

-It’s also well known that more women develop cellulite than men.
+It’s well known that more women develop cellulite than men.

 This seems to be because of anatomical differences in the structure of their skin.(2)